lzampier/guide_jupyterlab_cmcc/guide_jupyterlab_cmcc.md

 The purpose of this guide is to provide instructions for running JupyterLab on the CMCC HPC systems (Zeus and Juno) from a compute node.
 JupyterLab, developed and maintained by Jupyter, is the latest web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
 A modular design invites extensions to expand and enrich functionality.
 More information on JupyterLab can be found [here](https://jupyter.org).

 Admittedly, this process is quite convoluted and it would be great to have a [JupyterHub](https://jupyter.org/hub) installation at CMCC to bypass all this.
-We will inquiry with the HPC Systems Management if this is a possibility
+We will inquiry with the HPC Systems Management if this is a possibility.

 ### How to get help